 What can you do about all of this?

 Unfortunately, if you fall for their trickery and you get hurt, then you will be all alone.
 The bureaucracy involved is extremely complex so the best thing to do is prevention.
 Stop buying complementary, alternative, traditional or integrative ‘medicines’ and stop using their ‘treatments’.
 Inform yourself and your family and friends about how these people play their game and what the dangers are, regarding these ‘treatments’.
 ‘Friends of Science in Medicine’ provides valuable healthcare information as well as the website of Prof Edzard Ernst, where he discusses everything complementary medicine (what works and what doesn’t).
 If you are interested in receiving automatic updates regarding the NICM and how they continue to promote these ‘medicines’ and ‘treatments’, you can always follow my Blog, Twitter or connect on LinkedIn.
-Will keep you posted regarding the outcome of the 2017 Bent Spoon Awards, for which the NICM has again been nominated.
-Please, ‘Like’ and share this article via FaceBook etc. – options below.
+Some good news is that the NICM has won the Bent Spoon award for quackery in 2017 after being nominated for two years running.
+Unfortunately this had very little impact with the university (WSU) promoting the NICM, in early 2018, to a fully fledged “Health Institute”.